opensearch-project/OpenSearch/formal-models/remote-store-fence/README.md

    `F.owner ≠ ⊥ ∧ hasRead(F.owner) ⇒ acked ⊆ restore(F.owner) ∪ ackedBy(F.owner)`

    Put another way: nothing a superseded writer acknowledged lands after the restore point its successor serves from.
-The models set `restore(w) = acked` exactly, while the implementation's restore point — the latest translog metadata — can be a strict *superset*: a fenced writer's orphan metadata file names operations that were never acknowledged.
+The seal-ordering module sets `restore(w) = visible` — the metadata that has *landed* in the store, which can be a strict *superset* of `acked`: a fenced writer's orphan metadata file names operations that were never acknowledged.
 The invariant is a `⊆`, so surfacing a never-acknowledged operation is always permitted; that direction is load-bearing.
+What `visible` cannot contain is metadata still in flight, and that gap is why the module splits the acknowledgement into a metadata PUT, a fence CAS and a join (`SEQUENCED` selects the write-side ordering): issued concurrently, the CAS can win against the incumbent's object *before* a takeover's sweep while the metadata lands only *after* the takeover read its restore point — the acknowledged operation is then in no successor's restore point, ever.
+Setting the module's `SEQUENCED` constant to `FALSE` reproduces that refuted design and TLC exhibits the trace in a 13-state counterexample; the shipped ordering — the CAS is issued only after the metadata PUT completed — restores the invariant by happens-before and is what `RemoteStoreFence.cfg` checks (`SEQUENCED = TRUE`).

 3. **Ack attribution.** `⋃_w ackedBy(w) = acked`, and the `ackedBy(w)` are
    pairwise disjoint — every ack belongs to exactly one writer.